dapr/go-sdk/service/grpc/Readme.md

 ## Creating and Starting Service

-To create an gRPC Dapr service, first, create a Dapr callback instance with a specific address:
+To create a gRPC Dapr service, first, create a Dapr callback instance with a specific address:

 ```go
 s, err := daprd.NewService(":50001")